space307/pure-index/README.md

 ## CLI

-Allows to specifically override the config values for package.
+Allows to override the config values for package.

 - `--entry, -e`